Horace Horsecollar: In comics

 Horace first appeared in the Mickey Mouse comic strip on April 3, 1930.
-Horace has seldom been more than a supporting character, though he has starred in numerous European comic book stories of his own.
+Horace has seldom been more than a supporting character, though he has starred in numerous solo stories in European comic books.
 In these, he plays a much bigger role than elsewhere, accompanying Mickey on his adventures or acting as Clarabelle Cow's paramour and fiance.
 Clarabelle and Horace were engaged in the comics according to some 1931 and 1932 continuities, but neither ever followed through.

 Some modern European-made stories with Horace as a star character were published in the United States by Gemstone from 2003–2008, including: